Kanakaraya Mudali: Early life

 Nothing is known about the early life of Pedro Kanagaraya Mudaliar.
 All converted Christians were poor except the family of Kanagaraya Mudaliar and his brothers.
 It was only of late years that a few had been able to keep themselves in comfort as Europeans' dubashes or in other employment.

 His grandfather Thanappa Mudaliar was the first chief dubash of the French East India Company.
 Thanappa played an important role in creating and instituting the French colony in Pondicherry.

 Thanappa Mudaliar, who belonged to the thondaimanadala Vellalar community, embraced Christianity with his son on 20 March 1671 and took the name Lazaro de Mota.
 He did business in rice with French starting from 1672.
 The French kept him as their consultant in trade and commerce.
 It was by his suggestion that the French officials reached Pondicherry by sea on 15 January 1674 with 150 migrants.
 Thanappa Mudaliar was appointed as the chief agent of the East India Company in 1674.
 He was appointed as the head of the Tamil merchants in 1686.
 He was thus given the full control over the entire business of the company with the native merchants.
 He was the one to fix the prices of all commodities made available to the French in Pondicherry.

 Thanappa Mudaliar invited weavers from neighboring places and made them settle down in areas with a view to procuring sufficient volumes of textiles for export.
 He got constructed storehouses for the commodities so textiles, saltpeter, camphor, ivory, precious stones, and spices from other regions were brought to Pondicherry for export to France.

 His son Andre Muthappa Mudaliar discharged the duties of the courtier from 1699 on ward.
 On his demise Nainiappa was asked to take charge in 1708.
 He held an important position in French Pondicherry.

-As a dubash
+As a Dubash

-After Nainiappa, Perdo Kanakaraya Mudaliar, the grandson of Thanappa Mudaliar entered the service of the French Company as courier between 1716 and 1743.
+Nainiappa Pillai had to face allegations of corruption and was imprisoned on 19 February 1716.
+Kanakaraya Mudaliar the grandson of Thanappa Mudaliar entered the service of the French Company as courier between 1716 and 1743.
 It seems that he got the position because the Chief Ecclesiastes of the Colony strongly desired that the holders of the office needed to be a Christian.
+Kanakaraya was removed from the post of dubash from 1618 to 1624.
+(Note: During this time, the post was held by Guruvappa Pillai) The reason for the removal was a misunderstanding between the Governor and Kanakaraya.
+The lack of knowledge of Tamil and their unfamiliarity with the well-established customs and process of the natives, prompted the French officials to reappoint Kanakarayar to that post.

 He supplied commodities to the French.
 He used to get the Indian merchants contracts for the supply of commodities.
 In 1739 when the French were in financial difficulties, he advanced money to them even without interest thus gaining their trust.
 He engaged himself in the supply of cloth to the French for export in 1743.